(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to

 Note, however, that if your dog's ears are inflamed, the vinegar stings and can cause pain to the dog.3.
 GSE Ear Wash

 Add 4-10 drops of GSE with ½ oz of 100% pure aloe vera juice or witch hazel.
 Use it to clean the ears 2-3 times a day.

 Herbs are effective in treating bacterial and yeast infections in the ears and in strengthening the dog's immune system.
 Here are some useful herbs that you can try to use:

 One way to use calendula is to make an ear wash.
 Get a tincture of calendula.
 Add a teaspoon of the tincture together with 1/2 teaspoon of sea salt to a cup of distilled or filtered water.
 Use the mixture to flush the affected ear once or twice a day.

 The strong antibiotic and antibacterial properties of Oregon grape make it an effective herb for treating ear infections or ear mites.
 Use an oil infusion of the herb.
-Apply 1-10 drops at a time in each ear once or twice a day until the infection is gone.
+Wipe the infected ear once or twice a day until the infection is gone.

 Oil of oregano has extremely powerful antibacterial properties.
 It is very potent so be sure to dilute it before using on your dog.

 I like to add 2 drops of oil of oregano to 30 ml of either 100% pure aloe vera juice, or the hydrosol of Tea Tree (not Tea Tree oil).

 I then soak several cotton balls with the oil blend and use them to clean my dog's ears.4.
 Mullein